-- Plug an IDE cable connector into the CD-ROM/DVD drive IDE connector (B).
-It doesn't matter which connector on the cable you use.
-Ensure that the pin-1 side of the cable is matched with the pin-1 side of the connector.
-Refer to the previous note. - Use the audio cable provided with the CD-ROM/DVD drive to connect to the mainboard CD-in connector CD1 or CD2.
+- 3. Plug an IDE cable connector into the CD-ROM/DVD drive IDE connector (B).
+It doesn't matter which connector on the cable you use. - Plug a power cable from the case power supply into the power connector on the CD-ROM/DVD drive (C). - Use the audio cable provided with the CD-ROM/DVD drive to connect to the mainboard CD-in connector CDIN1 or CDIN2 (D).